Last Updated on January 28, 2024 by Carrie Stephens

 Feral Cats and Rats

-When ships from the Old World sailed to the native habitat of parrots in the New World, they carried cats and rats with them.
-This introduced invasive species into new environments.
+When ships from the Old World sailed to the native habitat of parrots in the New World, they brought cats and rats with them, introducing invasive species to new environments.

 Puerto Rican Parrots

 Feral cats and rats pose a danger to the Puerto Rican parrot.
 According to Ecological Economics, the wild population comprises only 30-40 parrots.

 They already have natural predators, like red-tailed hawks and pearly-eyed thrashers.
 They’re currently endangered due to the introduction of predators such as:

 The kakapo is a unique, flightless, nocturnal parrot native to New Zealand.